 Day 1 - Arrival - Golden Circle: Gullfoss, Geysir & Þingvellir

-When you arrive at Keflavík International Airport your rental car will be waiting for you and there is nothing left but to start your adventure.
+When you have picked up your car at your chosen pickup location there is nothing left but to start your adventure.
 You have an exciting day ahead with ravishing waterfalls, epic historical sights, and extraordinary natural wonders, you are doing the famous Golden Circle of Iceland.

 From Thingvellir you will drive past the stunning Laugarvatn lake and there you will find a hot pool and spa place called Laugarvatn Fontana Spa.
 Many like to stop to take a dip and the view from the pool is gorgeous.
 No pre-booking is required and they also sell refreshments.